DarrenFrenkel/MDSslides/slides.md

 ## The Response

 - HTTP Response Status-Line:
-	- Protocol Version - is the version of HTTP (eg. HTTP/1.1)
+	- Protocol Version - is the version of HTTP (e.g. HTTP/1.1)
-	- Status Code - (eg. 200, 404)
+	- Status Code - (e.g. 200, 404)
-	- Description - a brief description of the status code (eg. ok, file now found)
+	- Description - a brief description of the status code (e.g. ok, file now found)
 - HTTP Response Header:
-	-  is a list of key/value pairs that tells us about our server environment (eg.Server: Apache/1.3.3.7 (Unix) (Red-Hat/Linux))
+	-  is a list of key/value pairs that tells us about our server environment (e.g.Server: Apache/1.3.3.7 (Unix) (Red-Hat/Linux))
 - HTTP Response Body:
 	- The actual response which is rendered in the client's window (The browser).
 The content of the body will be HTML code.